 Despite all the criticism, this version of Godzilla's maneuverability and guile is impressive to say the least.

 The whole 'Godzilla falls to Missiles' really isn't a detraction.
 The kind he was up against is one of the strongest conventional missiles, able to sink a warship with just one missile.
-He took nine.
+He took twelve.
 SO in a way its a Dying Moment of Awesome.